• Skip to primary navigation

 Serving Suggestions

 • Sandwiches and Wraps.
-Use Healthy Tuna Salad (without mayo) in sandwiches, wraps, in a pita pocket, on a croissant, on a sandwich roll, or make it into a tuna melt.
+Use no mayo tuna salad in sandwiches, wraps, in a pita pocket, on a croissant, on a sandwich roll, or make it into a tuna melt.

 • Crackers and Veggies.
 Tuna salad can easily be used as a dip on a veggie platter or a charcuterie board.
 Scoop up bites of tuna using crackers, celery sticks, mini bell peppers, and sliced cucumber.